Lakes Water Bird: Operational history

 Water Bird flew intensively during December 1911 and January 1912, logging some 60 flights.
 The longest was for 20 miles, reaching 800 ft.
 In March 1912 Water Bird was destroyed in its lakeside hangar by a storm.
 Remnants of the aircraft (canard, float, rudder and tailplane) survived.

 Water Bird was succeeded by the Lakes-built Water Hen, their first complete product.
 It was initially almost identical to its predecessor apart from straight-edged ailerons.
 Larger, later modifications removed much of the similarity between the two aircraft, the later Water Hen having a much wider central float.

-Replica
+Legacy and replica

+A registered charity, The Lakes Flying Company Ltd, was established in 2010, "to celebrate and to inform the public concerning the importance of the innovative contributions made to the development of naval and civil marine aeroplanes by Captain Edward Wakefield and by Waterbird".

 A replica of Water Bird, operated by the Lakes Flying Company, flew for the first time on 13 June 2022.
 A series of short flights on 13 and 14 June explored and confirmed the operating envelope and the handling characteristics of the aircraft on water and in the air, and paved the way for further flights later in 2022.
 The first public flight took place in September 2022.
+The construction of the replica was the subject of a 2022 Channel 4 documentary in the series Warplane Workshop.